 - a.
 The faculty member is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties. - b.
-The faculty member is a citizen, a member of a learned profession, and an officer of an educational institution.
-When he/she speaks or writes as a citizen, he/she should be free from institutional censorship or discipline, but his/her special position in the community imposes special obligations.
-As a person of learning and an educational officer, he/she should remember that the public may judge his/her profession and his/her institution by his/her utterances.
-Hence he/she should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that he/she is not an institutional spokesperson.
+The faculty member is a citizen and a member of a learned profession of an educational institution.
+When the faculty member speaks or writes as a citizen, the faculty member should be free from institutional censorship or discipline.
+The faculty member's special position in the community imposes special obligations.
+As a person of learning and an educational officer, the faculty member should remember that the public may judge his/her profession and institution by his/her utterances.
+Hence the faculty member should, at all times, be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that the faculty member is not an institutional spokesperson.

+Amended & Adopted: September 9, 2022 Resolution 18-2022

-Amended & Adopted: February 3, 2017
+Amended & Adopted: February 3, 2017 Resolution 7-2017

-Resolution 7-2017

-Amended & Adopted: January 8, 2009
+Amended & Adopted: January 8, 2009 Resolution 9-2009

-Resolution 9-2009